twolivesleft/Codea4-Docs/docs/source/api/physics2d.rst

       Flag turning this collider into a sensor.
 Sensors do not physically collide with object bodies but will still report collision detection via callbacks

-   .. lua:attribute:: catgeory: integer (bitfield)
+   .. lua:attribute:: category: integer (bitfield)

       The category for this collider.
 Categories are used to filter collisions based on their ``mask`` bits